berlius/DeepLearningDockerfile/README.md

 ### Setup

-All Dockerfiles are on top off [development environment for intelligence-artificial]( https://github.com/berlius/artificial-intelligence)

-### Obtaining the Docker image
 You have 2 options to obtain the Docker image
-#### Option 1 : Download the Docker image from Docker Hub
+#### Option 1 : Download the Docker image from Docker Hub.
+The first time you download this may take awhile according to your internet connection  because of the development environment but after it is very quick for other projects

 ** GPU version **